arunpersaud/TagOrganizer/README.md

 ### Selecting tags

-To downselect the shown images, one can double-click on a tag in the tag view.
+To downselect the displayed images, one can double-click on a tag in the tag view.
 This will create a button with the tag name at the top of the window.
 The shown images will automatically update to only show items that have all selected tags.
 The 'clear' button can be used to